 Use iTunes to access your iPhone system

-If your iPhone still won’t turn on after switching between charging options, try to plug it into your computer and open iTunes.
+If your iPhone XS won’t turn on after switching between charging options, try to plug it into your computer and open iTunes.
 If iTunes is able to recognize your device, you can create an iTunes backup of your iPhone X immediately.
 Doing so will give you chance to save your critical data should there be any serious hardware problem transpiring on the device.
 So here’s what you should do then:

 - Connect your iPhone X to a computer then open iTunes.
 You can use either Windows or Mac computer that has the latest version of OS and iTunes software installed.

 - Wait for iTunes to recognize your iPhone.
 If iTunes recognizes your iPhone, select the option to backup and restore your iPhone X with iTunes.
 Otherwise, proceed with these steps: